okikio/codepoint-iterator/README.md

 ### Why should I use this?

-The main use case of the `utf8-uint8array` library is for determining when there is a transferable object and/or then listing said [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) out.
-A good example of when to use this is when working with [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone). `structuredClone` errors out when using utf8-uint8array objects as they are not cloneable, e.g.
+The main use case of the `codepoint-iterator` library is for determining when there is a transferable object and/or then listing said [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) out.
+A good example of when to use this is when working with [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone). `structuredClone` errors out when using codepoint-iterator objects as they are not cloneable, e.g.

 ![Error shown when trying to use structuredClone with an object which contains a transferable object](assets/structuredclone-transfer-error.png)